© Crown copyright 2018

 The government will continue to work with the Scottish Government, Welsh Government and the Northern Ireland Civil Service and Competent Authorities to ensure future arrangements for provision of services work across the UK.
 These arrangements are without prejudice to the rights and privileges accorded, by the Common Travel Area, to Irish and UK citizens when in each other’s state.

 The scope of the UK Regulations will be amended to apply to UK nationals established in the UK and UK-established businesses.
 EEA businesses will no longer have preferential access rights and protections provided for by the Regulations.
-Competent Authorities will regulate EEA businesses in the same way they regulate third country service providers.
+Competent Authorities will be able to regulate EEA businesses in the same way they regulate third country service providers.
 The UK services market is highly liberalised and it is not envisaged that EEA businesses will face additional barriers to entry to the UK Services market.

 UK businesses providing services in the EEA would no longer be covered by the EU Services Directive.
 As a result, countries in the EEA could treat them in the same way as they treat third country service providers.
 In many EEA countries, the regime for third countries has different requirements.
 This could result in additional legal and administrative barriers for UK firms, such as requirements based on nationality, re-submitting information to regulators and potential loss of access to any online portal to complete mandatory applications and licenses where this is only available to EEA nationals.
 The tangible impacts this would have on businesses will likely vary depending on sector and the Member State.